Partitioning tables in SQL Data Warehouse

-The primary benefit of partitioning in SQL Data Warehouse is improve the efficiency and performance of loading data by use of partition deletion, switching and merging.
-In most cases data is partitioned on a date column that is closely tied to the sequence which the data is loaded to the database.
+The primary benefit of partitioning in SQL Data Warehouse is to improve the efficiency and performance of loading data by use of partition deletion, switching and merging.
+In most cases data is partitioned on a date column that is closely tied to the order in which the data is loaded into the database.
 One of the greatest benefits of using partitions to maintain data it the avoidance of transaction logging.
-While simply inserting, updating or deleting data can be the most straightforward approach, with a little thought and effort, using partitioning during your load process can substantially improve performance.
+While simply inserting, updating, or deleting data can be the most straightforward approach, with a little thought and effort, using partitioning during your load process can substantially improve performance.

 Partition switching can be used to quickly remove or replace a section of a table.
 For example, a sales fact table might contain just data for the past 36 months.
 At the end of every month, the oldest month of sales data is deleted from the table.
 This data could be deleted by using a delete statement to delete the data for the oldest month.
-However, deleting a large amount of data row-by-row with a delete statement can take a very long time, as well as create the risk of large transactions which could take a long time to rollback if something goes wrong.
-A more optimal approach is to simply drop the oldest partition of data.
+However, deleting a large amount of data row-by-row with a delete statement can take too much time, as well as create the risk of large transactions that take a long time to rollback if something goes wrong.
+A more optimal approach is to drop the oldest partition of data.
 Where deleting the individual rows could take hours, deleting an entire partition could take seconds.

 Benefits to queries

 Partitioning can also be used to improve query performance.
-If a query applies a filter on a partitioned column, this can limit the scan to only the qualifying partitions which may be a much smaller subset of the data, avoiding a full table scan.
+A query that applies a filter to partitioned data can limit the scan to only the qualifying partitions.
+This method of filtering can avoid a full table scan and only scan a smaller subset of data.
 With the introduction of clustered columnstore indexes, the predicate elimination performance benefits are less beneficial, but in some cases there can be a benefit to queries.
 For example, if the sales fact table is partitioned into 36 months using the sales date field, then queries that filter on the sale date can skip searching in partitions that don’t match the filter.

 Partition sizing guidance

 While partitioning can be used to improve performance some scenarios, creating a table with too many partitions can hurt performance under some circumstances.
 These concerns are especially true for clustered columnstore tables.
 For partitioning to be helpful, it is important to understand when to use partitioning and the number of partitions to create.
 There is no hard fast rule as to how many partitions are too many, it depends on your data and how many partitions you are loading to simultaneously.
-But as a general rule of thumb, think of adding 10s to 100s of partitions, not 1000s.
+A successful partitioning scheme usually has tens to hundreds of partitions, not thousands.

-When creating partitioning on clustered columnstore tables, it is important to consider how many rows will land in each partition.
+When creating partitions on clustered columnstore tables, it is important to consider how many rows belong to each partition.
 For optimal compression and performance of clustered columnstore tables, a minimum of 1 million rows per distribution and partition is needed.
 Before partitions are created, SQL Data Warehouse already divides each table into 60 distributed databases.
 Any partitioning added to a table is in addition to the distributions created behind the scenes.
 Using this example, if the sales fact table contained 36 monthly partitions, and given that SQL Data Warehouse has 60 distributions, then the sales fact table should contain 60 million rows per month, or 2.1 billion rows when all months are populated.
-If a table contains significantly less rows than the recommended minimum number of rows per partition, consider using fewer partitions in order to make increase the number of rows per partition.
-Also see the Indexing article which includes queries that can be run on SQL Data Warehouse to assess the quality of cluster columnstore indexes.
+If a table contains significantly fewer than the recommended minimum number of rows per partition, consider using fewer partitions in order to increase the number of rows per partition.
+Also see the Indexing article, which includes queries that can be run on SQL Data Warehouse to assess the quality of cluster columnstore indexes.

 Syntax difference from SQL Server

-SQL Data Warehouse introduces a simplified definition of partitions which is slightly different from SQL Server.
+SQL Data Warehouse introduces a simplified way to define partitions, which is slightly different from SQL Server.
 Partitioning functions and schemes are not used in SQL Data Warehouse as they are in SQL Server.
 Instead, all you need to do is identify partitioned column and the boundary points.
 While the syntax of partitioning may be slightly different from SQL Server, the basic concepts are the same.
 SQL Server and SQL Data Warehouse support one partition column per table, which can be ranged partition.
 To learn more about partitioning, see Partitioned Tables and Indexes.

-The below example of a SQL Data Warehouse partitioned CREATE TABLE statement, partitions the FactInternetSales table on the OrderDateKey column:
+The following example of a SQL Data Warehouse partitioned CREATE TABLE statement, partitions the FactInternetSales table on the OrderDateKey column: